Generic ibuprofen tablets are often brownish-red in color.

 Do not take other NSAID drugs unless given permission by a doctor.
 Tell the doctor if you are taking aspirin, lithium, water pills, steroids, blood thinner or blood pressure medicine in addition to ibuprofen.

-You should not drink alcohol while taking ibuprofen.
+People should not drink alcohol while taking ibuprofen.

 People who should not take ibuprofen

 Women in the later stages of pregnancy should not take ibuprofen.
-Patients with bleeding disorders, stomach ulcers, advanced kidney disease, or who are about to or have just had coronary artery bypass graft surgery should not take ibuprofen.
+Patients with bleeding disorders, stomach ulcers, liver disease, advanced kidney disease, or who are about to or have just had coronary artery bypass graft surgery should not take ibuprofen.

 Side effects and risks